|

 But you can find new friends in so many other ways – going on a tour, visiting a museum, on a plane, public bus, train, ferry, free walking tour, hop on/hop off bus tour, or day excursion, etc.

-I know people are different and some introverted personality people find it difficult to approach strangers.
+I know people are different, and some introverted people find it difficult to approach strangers.

 Do you want to step out of your comfort zone?